sdaps/sdaps-class/sphinx/sdapsbase.rst

   * Variable name
   * Value

 The behaviour of the checkbox should be changed through the context.
-This can be done globally at the start by simply setting a few flags.
-As an example the following modifies the linewidth for all boxes, and the size of checkboxes:
+On a first level this works by using `\\sdaps_checkbox_set_type:n` and setting either `singlechoice` or `multichoice`.
+Other than that you can also change the style for `singlechoice` and `multichoice` through the context and overrides.
+The following example demonstrates the use of context modification.

 .. sdaps:: Example showing modification of the context for checkbox rendering